ubccr/ccrdocs/pages/howto/empireai.md

 The EAI Alpha cluster uses the same job scheduler, Slurm, as CCR uses.
 This should make your transition easier.

-!!!
-Info "Don't waste time in the queue!"
-    The default walltime on the Alpha cluster is 7 days.
-If you don't specify how much time your job needs, you will be allocated 7 days.
-Nearly all jobs running on this cluster are using less than 24 hours.
-If you specify a more accurate walltime request, you job will get scheduled sooner!

 ### Partitions